DukeLearningInnovation/kits/docs/apps/CustomLink.appdetails.md

 # Custom Link

 ## Description
-Custom Link allows authors to link to any internet website.
+Custom Link allows authors to provide a connection to any internet website.
 You will need to supply a URL, a short name for the link, and choose an icon.

 **Price**: Free
 **Support**: [University supported](https://oit.duke.edu)